 In November 1790, George Washington enclosed a thin strip of paper in a letter to his secretary Tobias Lear, who was setting up the new presidential household in Philadelphia.
 On it Washington wrote, “The whole length of this paper is the circumference of Giles cap measured at the bottom and on the inside . . . being the exact Band of the head. . . .
 To the black line drawn across the paper is the size of Paris’s cap.”1

-The more senior of the two postilions, Giles had arrived at Mount Vernon in 1765 as the property of Lund Washington, the estate manager and a distant cousin of George Washington.
+The more senior of the two postilions, Giles had arrived at Mount Vernon in 1765 as the property of Lund Washington, the plantation manager and a distant cousin of George Washington.
 The latter officially purchased Giles in 1771 for £76.3 Giles’s exact age is unknown, but he was at least twenty years old in 1771.
-Described at various times as a “house servant” and a coachman, Giles was also a trusted messenger, delivering letters to and from his master as far as Philadelphia and Williamsburg (each about 150 miles from Mount Vernon).
-Washington provided Giles with a small sum to cover his expenses on these multiday solo journeys.
+Described at various times as a “house servant” and a coachman, Giles was also a trusted messenger, delivering letters to and from Washington as far as Philadelphia and Williamsburg (each about 150 miles from Mount Vernon).

-Giles’s position meant that he accompanied Washington on several high-profile trips, seeing far more of the country than most slaves.
-In May 1787 Giles was one of three slaves who traveled with Washington to Philadelphia for the Constitutional Convention.
+Giles’s position meant that he accompanied Washington on several high-profile trips, seeing far more of the country than most enslaved people.
+In May 1787 Giles was one of three enslaved workers who traveled with Washington to Philadelphia for the Constitutional Convention.
 The others were Paris, the younger postilion, and William Lee, Washington’s valet.
 That summer, an observer recorded meeting “his Excellency General Washington taking a ride on horseback, only his coachman Giles with him.”4

 George Washington's Mount Vernon